 Fast forward five odd years and my speech & language skills have developed in leaps and bounds.
 My behavior has advanced in leaps and bounds – because I have a traumatic brain injury (TBI) as a result of my accident, it took me back to being like a 12 year old child.
 My speech, my behavior – everything.
 It was hell to say the least.

 Throughout this journey my family and I lost the support of our extended family and most of our friends, personally & collectively.
 I guess they just couldn’t deal with the dramatic changes that were happening at the time, depression, anger, you name it.
 Thank you to these people, you have taught the six of us to be better people, and you have showed us how strong we really are.
 We are now the closest we have ever been, it’s an amazing feeling.

-I personally have lost 75% of the people I called ‘friends’ before my accident and I’ve come to realise that that’s ok.
-I have rebuilt myself up and I’m now a better person than I was before, I’m stronger both mentally and physically and I’m a hell of a lot more successful.
+I personally have lost 75% of the people I called ‘friends’ before my accident and I’ve come to realize that that’s OK.
+I have rebuilt myself and I’m now a better person than I was before, I’m stronger both mentally and physically and I’m a hell of a lot more successful.
 I’m so much more mature now, and thinking about it, the people I did call friends before my accident, I wouldn’t have anything in common with now.

-Now – I’m a positive influence in the Hinchinbrook Shire – I hold no grudges, malice or anything like that to my past, present or future – I’ve been given a second chance and I’m going to use it in the most positive way I can to make the Hinchinbrook Shire a better place for the greater good.
+Now – I’m a positive influence in the Hinchinbrook Shire – I hold no grudges, malice or anything like that to my past, present or future – I’ve been given a second chance and I’m going to use it in the most positive way I can to be the change I wish to see in the world.